ttyobiwan/ttyobiwan.github.io/content/about/index.md

   - "piotr"
 ---

-Hi, my name is Piotr.
-I am a software engineer from Poland, currently working full-time in Germany.
+Hi, I'm Piotr, a senior software engineer from Poland.
+I've been working remotely for the past 6 years, focusing on backend development and building scalable systems.

-## About
+## About me

-I have always been interested in computers and software.
-I started my programming adventure quite early, by learning Java and writing some simple Minecraft mods.
-The possibilities of simply writing a text in a code editor and watching some crazy things happening amazed me.
+My fascination with computers and software started early.
+I began my programming adventure by learning Java and writing simple Minecraft mods – the possibilities of writing text in a code editor and watching amazing things happen completely amazed me.

-Upon entering college, I quickly realized that I was bored with just theory and simple exercises.
-As a result, I decided to learn Python and pursue a career in web development as soon as possible.
+When I entered college, I quickly realized that theory and simple exercises weren't enough for me.
+I really wanted to build real-world applications, so I decided to learn Python and pursue career in web development.

-I genuinely love engineering and I am always looking for new challenges.
-I always strive to do my best whether it’s designing or implementing solutions.
-I just like building things in general.
-I am eager to explore various concepts and share my knowledge with others.
-Creating content for my blog allows me to do both regularly (although I am not too consistent with it).
+I genuinely love engineering and am always seeking new challenges.
+Whether I'm designing architecture or implementing complex solutions, I strive to do my best work.
+I just love building in general and learning new things.

-Besides programming, I also like reading nonfiction and fantasy books, playing video games, and practicing kickboxing.
+When I'm not coding, I enjoy reading nonfiction, history, and fantasy books.
+I'm also into gaming and kickboxing.

 ## Skills

-My main area of expertise is backend development.
-I also have frontend experience with both React and Angular but 'the other side' never got my attention as much as the backend.
-I am also familiar with DevOps and cloud concepts, including Docker, Kubernetes, and AWS.
-Still, I would not call myself a DevOps (I wouldn't even dare to!) because usually infrastructure was out of my scope.

-Coming back to the backend, most of my 'production' experience is with Python, simply because it was the language I used at my first job.
-I started with Django, but then I discovered FastAPI which quickly became my favorite framework.
-I also have experience with Go, which I use a lot for my personal projects and I sort of think that this is a perfect language for backend development (but this is probably a topic for an article).

-During my career, I had opportunities to build both monoliths and microservices, work with relational and non-relational databases, use various message brokers, build REST, GraphQL, and gRPC APIs, build distributed systems, and more.
-I have participated in all stages of the software development process, from designing architecture to implementing and deploying the solution.
-I wrote a lot of documentation including ADRs, API specs (using OpenAPI), and RFCs.
-I have experience with various testing frameworks and tools, like pytest (the best testing framework ever) and CI/CD tools like GitHub Actions or CircleCI.
-I also worked with tracing and monitoring tools like Sentry and Datadog.

-To make it a little more visual, here are some fancy icons:
-{{< icon "python/python-original" >}}
-{{< icon "go/go-original" >}}
-{{< icon "typescript/typescript-original" >}}
-{{< icon "fastapi/fastapi-original" >}}
-{{< icon "django/django-plain" >}}
-{{< icon "docker/docker-original" >}}
-{{< icon "aws/amazonwebservices-original" >}}
-{{< icon "postgresql/postgresql-original" >}}
-{{< icon "redis/redis-original" >}}
-{{< icon "graphql/graphql-plain" >}}
-{{< icon "pytest/pytest-original" >}}
-{{< icon "vim/vim-original" >}}
+Throughout my career, I've worked with a wide range of technologies and had opportunities to:

+- Build monoliths, microservices, and distributed systems (Python, Golang, Elixir)
+- Work with relational and non-relational databases (PostgreSQL, SQLite, MongoDB)
+- Implement various message brokers (RabbitMQ, Redis, PostgreSQL)
+- Design REST, GraphQL, and gRPC APIs
+- Build asynchronous job processing using different frameworks (Celery, Temporal)
+- Write comprehensive documentation including ADRs, API specs, and RFCs
+- Implement testing strategies using frameworks like pytest, or ExUnit
+- Set up CI/CD pipelines with GitHub Actions and CircleCI
+- Configure monitoring and tracing with tools like Sentry, or Datadog

+### Backend

+My primary expertise is backend development.
+I'm comfortable building both monolithic and microservice architectures, and I have experience working with distributed systems.

+**Python** is my most production-ready language, because majority of the projects I've worked on used it, typically with **Django**.
+I also often used **FastAPI**, which is one of my favorite backend frameworks.

+**Go** is probably my favorite (or second favorite!) language.
+I absolutely love Go for its simplicity and the powerful tools provided in the standard library.
+It has been a breath of fresh air in a time full of complexity and new JS frameworks for every day of a week.
+Go has been my go-to choice for building high-throughput APIs, CLI tools, and background workers when performance is critical.

+I started learning **Elixir** over a year ago when I wanted a full-stack framework that wasn't Django.
+I quickly fell in love with the capabilities of Elixir, Erlang, and the BEAM VM.
+Phoenix framework was exactly what I was looking for, and since then, Elixir and Phoenix have been the main drivers for my private projects.
+The Elixir community, while smaller, feels much more engaging and higher quality.

+### Frontend

+I'm not primarily a frontend developer, but I have solid frontend experience with **React** and **SvelteKit**, and I can handle full-stack requirements when needed.
+My Angular knowledge is probably obsolete at this point.

+### Infrastructure

+I'm comfortable tackling infrastructure problems including **Docker**, **AWS**, and **CI/CD** setups.
+While I'm not an expert in this field, I'm not intimidated by these challenges either.

 ## Experience